 Personal Understanding of Deafness (PUD):

 All SRP pupils undertake Personal Understanding of Deafness sessions, with a Qualified Teacher of the Deaf.
 This is, 'A specialised curriculum for hearing impaired children aged 3–16, to promote independence and self-confidence.'
 By following this curriculum, we enable the children to develop an understanding of their individual hearing needs and the confidence to communicate those needs to their peers and staff.
 The PUD sessions are a valuable resource in preparing the children for secondary school and beyond.

 All teaching staff have an annual Deaf Awareness inset, ensuring that the whole school has a deaf friendly approach.
 All SRP staff have a weekly meeting, which allows us to continue to deliver the best possible provision for our children.

 The SRP for hearing impaired pupils was opened in September 1980.
 We have 2 large classrooms, that are divided into areas for teaching small groups and 1-1 speech and language therapy sessions.
-Teachers of the Deaf, Nursery Nurses and Learning Support Assistants are on hand to support the hearing impaired pupils.
+Teachers of the Deaf, Nursery Nurses and Learning Support Assistants are on hand to support our pupils.

 We are an aural / oral provision and we aim to provide specialist teaching, support and resources for hearing impaired pupils from age 4 to 11, additional to that available in the mainstream school.
 Our objective is to enable the pupils to access the curriculum, to communicate effectively and to realise their potential and achieve maximum independence.